KaBankz/PupilPathPlus/README.md

 PupilPath Plus
 =================
-A userscript which calculates and shows your total average.
+A userscript which calculates and shows your total average and more...

 Features
 --------